-Unless the person obtaining consent is fluent in the prospective subject's language, an interpreter will be necessary to deliver information in the IRB-approved script and to facilitate the consent conversation.
+Unless the person obtaining consent is fluent in the prospective subject's language, an interpreter will be necessary to deliver information in the IRB-approved consent and to facilitate the consent conversation.
 Preferably someone who is independent of the subject (i.e., not a family member) should assist in presenting information and obtaining consent.
-Whenever possible, interpreters should be provided copies of the short form and the IRB-approved consent script well before (24 to 48 hours if possible) the consent conversation with the subject.
-If the interpreter also serves as the witness, she/he may sign the short form consent document and script as the witness and should note "Interpreter" under the signature line.
-The person obtaining consent must document that the "short form" process was used in the progress notes of the subject's medical record, including the name of the interpreter.
+Whenever possible, interpreters should be provided copies of the IRB-approved consent well before (24 to 48 hours if possible) the consent conversation with the subject.
+The person obtaining consent must document that an interpreter was used in the progress notes of the subject's research record, including the name of the interpreter.